-Since its first introduction by Evensen (1994), the ensemble Kalman filter (EnKF) technique for data assimilation has received much attention.
+Since its introduction by Evensen (1994), the ensemble Kalman filter (EnKF) technique for data assimilation has received much attention.
 A rapidly increasing number of studies are appearing that examine its performance for various applications.
-In the field of meteorology, EnKF was first applied to large-scale data assimilation problems and observations are treated as random variables that are subject to perturbations (Evensen 1994; Burgers et al. 1998; Houte-kamer and Mitchell 1998; 2001; Evensen 2003).
-Deterministic methods were developed more recently to avoid sampling errors associated with the use of perturbed observations or to address the adaptive observational network design problem; these methods include the ensemble square-root filter (EnSRF, Whitaker and Hamill 2002; Tippett et al. 2003), ensemble adjustment filter (Anderson 2001) and ensemble transform Kalman filter (Bishop et al. 2001), all of the three belong to the broader class of square-root filters (Tippett et al. 2003).
+In the field of meteorology, EnKF was first applied to large-scale data assimilation problems and observations are treated as random variables that are subject to perturbations (Evensen 1994; Burgers et al. 1998; Houtekamer and Mitchell 1998; Houtekamer 2001; Evensen 2003).
+Deterministic methods were developed more recently to avoid sampling errors associated with the use of perturbed observations or to address the adaptive observational network design problem; these methods include the ensemble square-root filter (EnSRF; Whitaker and Hamill 2002; Tippett et al. 2003), the ensemble adjustment filter (Anderson 2001), and the ensemble transform Kalman filter (Bishop et al. 2001), which all belong to the broader class of square-root filters (Tippett et al. 2003).

-In general, EnKF and related methods are designed to simplify or make possible the computation of flow-dependent error statistics.
-Rather than solving the equation for the time evolution of the probability density function of model state, EnKF methods apply the Monte Carlo method to estimate the forecast error statistics.
-A large ensemble of model states are integrated forward in time using the dynamic equations, the moments of the probability density function are then calculated from this ensemble for different times (Evensen 2003).
+In general, EnKF and related methods are designed to simplify or make possible the computation of flowdependent error statistics.
+Rather than solving the equation for the time evolution of the probability density function of the model state, EnKF methods apply the Monte Carlo method to estimate the forecast error statistics.
+A large ensemble of model states are integrated forward in time using the dynamic equations; the moments of the probability density function are then calculated from this ensemble for different times (Evensen 2003).

-In recent years, various techniques have been developed for analyzing and retrieving atmospheric state at the convective scale from Doppler radar data.
-These methods range from purely kinematic to sophisticated 4D variational method (4DVAR) that employs a nonhydrostatic prediction model and its adjoint (e.g., Gal-Chen 1978; Sun et al. 1991; Oiu and Xu 1992; Shapiro et al. 1995; Sun and Crook 1997; Gao et al. 1999; Wu et al. 2000; Weygandt et al. 2002).
-Most of the work deals with retrieval and assimilation of radial velocity and/or reflectivity data from single Doppler radar because dual or multiple-Doppler coverage is not generally available.
-For the purpose of initializing NWP models, the 4DVAR method (e.g., Sun and Crook 1997; Gao et al. 1998) promises to provide an initial condition that is consistent with the prediction model and is able to effectively use multiple volume scans from radar.
-However, the high cost of developing and maintaining an adjoint code, especially one that can run efficiently on distributedmemory parallel computer systems and the need to include in the adjoint detailed physical processes which are more important at the convective scales, have limited 4DVAR assimilations of Doppler radar and other high-resolution data to relatively simple applications and model settings.
+In recent years, various techniques have been developed for analyzing and retrieving the atmospheric state at the convective scale from Doppler radar data.
+These methods range from purely kinematic to the sophisticated 4D variational data assimilation method (4DVAR), which employs a nonhydrostatic prediction model and its adjoint (e.g., Gal-Chen 1978; Sun et al. 1991; Qiu and Xu 1992; Shapiro et al. 1995; Sun and Crook 1997; Gao et al. 1999; Wu et al. 2000; Weygandt et al. 2002).
+Most of the work deals with the retrieval and assimilation of radial velocity and/or reflectivity data from single-Doppler radar because dual- or multiple-Doppler coverage is not generally available.
+For the purpose of initializing NWP models, the 4DVAR method (e.g., Sun and Crook 1997; Gao et al. 1998) promises to provide an initial condition that is consistent with the prediction model and is able to effectively use multiple volume scans from a radar.
+However, the high cost of developing and maintaining an adjoint code, especially one that can run efficiently on distributed-memory parallel computer systems, and the need to include in the adjoint detailed physical processes that are more important at the convective scales have limited 4DVAR assimilations of Doppler radar and other high-resolution data to relatively simple applications and model settings.

-\ Corresponding author address: Dr. Ming Xue, School of Meteorology, University of Oklahoma, Norman OK 73019.
-E-mail: mxue@ou.edu.
+Corresponding author address: Dr. Ming Xue, School of Meteorology, University of Oklahoma, SEC 1310, 100 E. Boyd, Norman, OK 73019.
+E-mail: mxue@ou.edu